 This especially applies to private clouds, which are more security-oriented.
 Security mechanisms are rarely mentioned specifically for public clouds.

-“From a financial standpoint, it’s very hard for small and medium businesses to afford this level of precautions to protect their data,” said Boubekri.
+“From a financial standpoint, it’s very hard for small and medium businesses to afford this level of precautions to protect their data,” said Dhuicque.
 “Each company should focus on its own sector!”
 False.